Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This makes it possible to easily navigate medium sized codebases
 in the 10s of KLOCs for code.
 4. The apps I write are all included in a single .cpp file.
-It does not use header files except for wxWidgtes library headers.
+MyDE does not use header files except for wxWidgtes library headers.
 5. The entire screen is used to display code in a 3 column format.
 With a wider primary cetner column that is used to edit code
 and narrower right and left columns